Challenges of Leadership in Teams

 Application Deadline »

 Most successful team-based organizations have been transformed from a traditional leadership environment to a collaborative, shared leadership environment where the importance of empowering team members is recognized.
 Such transformation poses challenges to leaders of all types of teams.
 This course covers ten specific challenges that are identified under Course Topics below.
 These challenges prepare leaders to negotiate and facilitate the complexities of leading teams throughout their team life cycle.
 Once leaders have faced these challenges, their capabilities will improve in specific management areas.
+The ultimate goal of the Leadership Challenges is to support self-reflection and skill development by creating changes in a leader's internal dialogue.
+In this course, leaders should be prepared to move outside their comfort zone, which on occasion can lead to discomfort.
+One barrier to becoming an effective leader can occur when, feeling discomfort, leaders attempt to assuage their discomfort by exhibiting inappropriate feelings and defensive behaviors used in the past to avoid self-reflection.
+In this course, one goal is to face these discomforts, learn to identify them, and transform them into more beneficial management techniques to enhance successful leadership.
 Learning to use these new capabilities in a team environment will enhance a team leader's ability to self-assess and to select the most effective management style for a specific situation.
 Judging one management style relative to another is ineffective; instead participants learn the level required to improve task performance.

 The challenges of leadership in teams covered in this course are easy to apply in any management situation and will enable formation of teams that organize faster, think collaboratively, and are productive.
 They help create an environment where leaders can successfully support their teams in a competent professional atmosphere.
 Participants learn how to manage a team by providing structure and developing trust during the life cycle of a project.
 The leadership development model used in this course allows team leaders to organize and execute complex projects without the stress of miscommunication and distrust.